atovpeko/docs/use-timescale/schema-management/indexing.md

 # Index data

-You can use an index on your database to speed up read operations.
-You can create an index on any combination of columns, as long as you include the `time` column, for time-series data.
+To speed up read operations, you use an index on your database.
+As long as you include the `time` column, for time-series data You can create an index on any combination of columns.
 Timescale supports all table objects supported within PostgreSQL, including data types, indexes, and triggers.

 You can create an index using the `CREATE INDEX` command.
 For example, to create an index that sorts first by `location`, then by `time`, in descending order: